opendocsg/slw-judgments-backfill/2014_SGHC_72/report.md

 44     I have already noted above that the Plaintiff proceeded to carry out the variation works in accordance with revised Construction Drawings A-113 (rev b) and A-114 issued by the Architects and subsequently, Architect’s Instruction K77-AI-77 was issued on 20 January 2011 to regularise these Architect’s Instructions to proceed with the provision of the glass curtain wall system in lieu of aluminium cladding for the façade of the office block.

 45     I deal first with the Plaintiff’s contention that a condition precedent must be expressly stated or provided for in a contract and cannot be implied into a contract.
-I note that the Plaintiff has not provided any authority for this proposition and that further in both _SM Integrated Transware Pte Ltd v Schenker Singapore (Pte) Ltd_ [2005] 2 SLR(R) 651 (at [95]–[101]) and _Asirham Investment Pte Ltd v JSI Shipping (S) Pte Ltd_ [2008] 1 SLR(R) 117 (at [16]), the High Court considered the possibility of implying condition precedents, although in both cases, it was eventually held that no condition
+I note that the Plaintiff has not provided any authority for this proposition and that further in both _SM Integrated Transware Pte Ltd v Schenker Singapore (Pte) Ltd_ <span class="citation">[2005] 2 SLR(R) 651</span> (at [95]–[101]) and _Asirham Investment Pte Ltd v JSI Shipping (S) Pte Ltd_ <span class="citation">[2008] 1 SLR(R) 117</span> (at [16]), the High Court considered the possibility of implying condition precedents, although in both cases, it was eventually held that no condition

 precedent could be implied in the circumstances.
 I am of the view therefore that there cannot be a strict rule prohibiting the implication of condition precedents into contract subject to the principles which I set forth below.
 It must depend on the facts and circumstances of each case.